ArtifactDB/jaspagate/README.md

   - Non-empty row ranges are not loaded or saved.
 - `single_cell_experiment` objects are loaded as [`SingleCellExperiment`](https://ltla.github.io/bioconductor.js/SingleCellExperiment.html) instances, with the following caveats:
   - Everything mentioned for `ranged_summarized_experiment`.
-  - The main experiment name is not loaded or saved.

 If you need something for your application, make an [issue](https://github.com/jaspilite/issues) and we'll see what we can do.